AlvaroBernabe/aba-Backend-OLD-GAMES/README.md

 - Get Users Details as Admin.
 - Delete Users as Admin (you can´t delete yourself or other Admin).
 - Change user Role to Admin.
+- New Game as Admin.
+- Update Game as Admin.
 - Get All Games Without Review as User.
 - Get All Games As User.
 - Get All Games Without Token.